MikeBeradino/Python-Blender-serial_comm/README.md

     - pip.main(['install', 'WHATEVER PACKAGE U NEED'])

 The process on the Arduino side is to:
 -Flash the .ino file onto your Arduino compatible mico-controller via the Arduino IDE.

 Make note of the serial port you are using

-ie. (/dev/cu/usbmodem1411)
+-ie. (/dev/cu/usbmodem1411)

 -Check that all is well, open the serial monitor
-    - tools>serialmonitor
+    -tools>serialmonitor
-    - type H or L to toggle led on pin 13
+    -type H or L to toggle led on pin 13

 The process on the Blender side is to: